JoepVanlier/Hackey-Trackey/README.md

 velocity in a new line, the last MIDI note on that tracked channel will be copied to mimick the same end behaviour.

+Note that when using the legato mode, it is no longer possible to have the same note be repeated on channel 1.
+Doing so would cause problems when playing the MIDI.
+Hence 1 D-2
+1 D-2
+would be merged into one single MIDI note.
+I have not found a good workaround for this so far, but if you have a good idea, please contact me.

 # Special keys
 | Key                   | Action 								|
 | --------------------- | --------------------------------------------------------------------- |